PyDataAgents/PyDataAgents/docs/Adapters.md

 ## `WebSocketAdapter` (from `socket\WebSocketAdapter.py`)

+`Adapter` for subscribing and writing data from/to WebSocket endpoints.

 | Field | Type | Default | Description |
 |-------|------|---------|-------------|
 | `id` | `str` | `` | unique identifier of element in DataGrabber application |